TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Sweeping edge
     * Boosts damage of mobs in sweep attacks for swords and cleavers
     * How is this different from scythes?
 Should it affect scythes?
+* Blocking
+    * Battle sign ability as a modifier
+    * If used on a battle sign, upgrades to full blocking like shields
+* Unbreakable
+    * Requires reinforced V and one ability slot to apply
+    * Need something in the end to craft, undecided at this point

 **Tool Model**